lachlancollins/svelte-library-template/README.md

 ## Usage

 If starting a new library, you can simply select "Use This Template" to create a copy of the repo.
+Feel free to remove any tools you do not wish to use.
 If you have an existing library, you can selectively choose which parts of this template to use - I would strongly suggest at least using `svelte-package` and `@sveltejs/vite-plugin-svelte` for build, and the `package.json` exports config.

 You can test Prettier, ESLint, TS, and Vitest by running `pnpm lint`.
 You can test build and Publint by running `pnpm build`.
 The provided `.github/workflows/pr.yaml` will run these automatically on PRs.